youngeunkwon0405/RL/docs/testing.md

 └────────┴────────────────────────────────┴───────────────────┴─────────┘
 ```

-### Running Functional Tests in a Hermetic Environment
+### Run Functional Tests in a Hermetic Environment

 For environments lacking necessary dependencies (e.g., `gcc`, `nvcc`)
 or where environmental configuration may be problematic, tests can be run
-in docker with this script:
+in Docker with this script:

 ```sh
 CONTAINER=... bash run_functional_in_docker.sh functional/sft.sh